NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change

 This makes the state’s average uninsured rate a major challenge to the health care procedures in Texas.
 According to the respondents, people who do not have health insurance barely receive the needed medical intervention and, therefore, their health deteriorates, and they end up visiting emergency rooms more frequently.

-Thus, the analysed data show that Texas still experiences significant differences in health status depending on population characteristics.
+Thus, the analyzed data show that Texas still experiences significant differences in health status depending on population characteristics.
 The minorities, poorer people, and people from rural regions have poor health standards, short life expectancy, and inadequate antecedent care.
 Texas health care costs remain high and individuals, families, and taxpayers are paying the price.

 Desirable Outcomes